-Student organizations are encouraged to publish and maintain an organization web page on the University website.
+Student organizations are encouraged to publish and maintain an organization web page through Spartan Life.
 Organization web pages should be updated regularly and kept free of outdated information.
-All material published to the University website should meet the guidelines set forth by the University webmaster, and all pages should be laid out on page templates provided by the University webmaster.
+All material published to Spartan Life should meet the guidelines set forth by the University webmaster.
 Organizations must observe all rules regarding copyright restrictions as dictated by the University, and the University reserves the right to remove any material deemed inappropriate or outdated.